Abbey St. Paul, Wisques

 cloister has twill arches made of bricks.
 These arches are decorated with

-different colors of brick and near the statue of the virgin Mary colored bricks
+different colours of brick and near the statue of the virgin Mary coloured

-are used to decorate the wall.
-The other walls are suprisingly plain.
-The cloister
+bricks are used to decorate the wall.
+The other walls are surprisingly plain.

-at the north is designed by Bellot, the part at the east is made by Philippe.
+The cloister at the north is designed by Bellot, the part at the east is made

-Ath the west-end two naves of the cloister are closed by a temporary wooden
+by Philippe.
+At the west-end two naves of the cloister are closed by a

-has a ceiling of concrete, supported by brick colomns.
-The pulpit is made out
+refectory has a ceiling of concrete, supported by brick columns.
+The pulpit

-of concrete and decorated bij painter father François Mes
+is made out of concrete and decorated by painter father François Mes

-isn’t using much color in this refectory.
-Only a belt of colored brick at
+using much colour in this refectory.
+Only a belt of coloured brick at about 1

-about 1 metre height is used to decorate.
-The concrete beams are painted
+metre height is used to decorate.
+The concrete beams are painted orange and

-orange and green.
-On the floor different tiles are used to create the same
+green.
+On the floor different tiles are used to create the same mosaic like

 |